-One can see that the transformations \eqref{eq:diff1} and \eqref{eq:conf1} combine in a way that makes this action invariant under transverse diffeomorphisms (now acting on the field $g_{ab}$) as well as conformal transformations.
-The action \eqref{eq:finaction} is thus the most general nonlinear covariant action quadratic in the derivatives of the field $g_{ab}$ and satisfying these invariance requisites.
+Using this expression, it is possible to show explicitly that the transformations \eqref{eq:diff1} and \eqref{eq:conf1} are combined in a way that ensures that this action is invariant under transverse diffeomorphisms on $g_{ab}$ and, independently, under conformal transformations.

-Now we are going to show that this nonlinear theory can be obtained via self-coupling of a helicity $\pm2$ graviton described by the action of Weyl transverse theory \eqref{eq:freewtdiff}.
-To do that, we shall extend the formalism in \cite{Butcher2009}, which was useful to prove the analogue result in the case of general relativity in a second order formalism, to consider actions of the type:
+Let us now show that this nonlinear theory can be obtained through the self-coupling of gravitons initially described by the action \eqref{eq:freewtdiff}.
+To do that, we will extend the formalism in \cite{Butcher2009}, which was useful to prove the analogue result in the case of general relativity, to consider actions of the type:

-If we perform an expansion $g^{ab}:=\gamma^{ab}+\lambda h^{ab}$, then this action is by construction a solution of the iterative equations and the leading order is given by the first functional derivative of this action which does not vanish in the flat limit $\gamma_{ab}\rightarrow\eta_{ab}$.
-In this case, it is the second order contribution which in the flat limit reads:
+These actions display an additional dependence on the flat metric $\eta_{ab}$.
+The meaning of this feature is the following: starting with a linear theory in a flat spacetime, it is in principle not mandatory from a purely logical perspective that the resulting nonlinear theory has forgotten this flat spacetime structure.
+For general relativity, the form of the action ultimately implies that the reference to a flat metric can be absorbed without phenomenological consequences.
+As we discuss below this is not true in the case of Weyl-transverse gravity, which will be of capital importance for our discussion of the renormalization of the cosmological constant and the associated problem.